BekimRexh/EyeScanMyCat/README.md

 # 🐱 EyeScanMyCat – AI-Powered Eye Disease Detection for Cats

 **EyeScanMyCat** is a mobile app that detects signs of feline conjunctivitis using on-device deep learning.
 It combines **three TensorFlow Lite models** to analyze cat photos end-to-end.
 The app runs fully offline and is available on the **iOS App Store**.
-A separate repository, CatBinaryModels, contains the datasets, preprocessing steps, and training code used to build these models.
+A separate repository, **CatBinaryModels**, contains the datasets, preprocessing steps, and training code used to build these models, available at https://github.com/BekimRexh/CatBinaryModels.

 ---